lukaszbudnik/migrator/README.md

 - docker hub at: [lukasz/migrator](https://hub.docker.com/r/lukasz/migrator)
 - alternative mirror at: [ghcr.io/lukaszbudnik/migrator](https://github.com/lukaszbudnik/migrator/pkgs/container/migrator)

-It is ultra lightweight and has a size of 30MB.
+The image is ultra lightweight and has a size of 30MB.
 Ideal for micro-services deployments!

 # API

-migrator exposes a REST and GraphQL APIs described below.

 To return build information together with a list of supported API versions execute: